-In Capture mode, the value in the TMR1H:TMR1L register pair is copied into the CCPRxH:CCPRxL register pair on a configured event.
+In Capture mode, the value in the TMR1H:TMR1L register pair is copied into the CCPR1H:CCPR1L register pair on a configured event.

-In Compare mode, an event is triggered when the value CCPRxH:CCPRxL register pair matches the value in the TMR1H:TMR1L register pair.
+In Compare mode, an event is triggered when the value CCPR1H:CCPR1L register pair matches the value in the TMR1H:TMR1L register pair.
 This event can be a Special Event Trigger.

-See Section 11.0 "Capture/Compare/PWM Modules (CCP1 and CCP2)" for more information.
+For more information, see Section 11.0 "Enhanced Capture/Compare/PWM Module".